MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 ![Join a meeting](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/44/2020/09/menow21-join-800-v3.C0.9.gif "Join a meeting in Meet Now.")

 >[!NOTE]
->This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
-Rest assured they will be gradually rolled out to everyone in the Dev Channel.
+>T~~his feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+Rest assured they will be gradually rolled out to everyone in the Dev Channel.~~ This is now available to all Insiders in the Dev Channel as of Build 20231.

 ### Changes and Improvements
 * As some Insiders may have noticed, we’re adding a notification to let you know when an app registers to run at startup (Settings > Apps > Startup Apps).